-- ✓ following the procedures related to monitoring described in BS EN ISO 14155 - developing a Monitoring Plan, which will describe monitoring activities for a specific clinical investigation - ensuring that monitoring is performed by a qualified study monitor (clinical research associate) with relevant education, training, and experience - maintaining regular contact with study sites to ensure that study requirements are being met and any problems or deviations can be addressed in a timely fashion - considering risk-based monitoring, where the monitoring plan for a clinical investigation is based on the reduction of risks that could affect the collection of critical data or performance of critical study activities - exercising considerable care when monitoring remotely to ensure full compliance with regulatory requirements
+- following the procedures related to monitoring described in BS EN ISO 14155:2020 - developing a monitoring plan, which will describe monitoring activities for a specific clinical investigation - ensuring that monitoring is performed by a qualified study monitor (clinical research associate) with relevant education, training and experience - maintaining regular contact with study sites to ensure that study requirements are being met and any problems or deviations can be addressed in a timely fashion - considering risk-based monitoring, where the monitoring plan for a clinical investigation is based on the reduction of risks that could affect the collection of critical data or performance of critical study activities - exercising considerable care when monitoring remotely to ensure full compliance with regulatory requirements

-Data collection and management
+9.3.8 Data collection and management

-Clinical data generated during a clinical investigation are usually collected on a case report form (CRF), which is a set of printed, optical or electronic documents designed for recording all information on each subject of a clinical investigation and reported to the sponsor as required by the CIP.
+Clinical data generated during a clinical investigation are usually collected on a CRF, which is a set of printed, optical or electronic documents designed for recording all information on each subject of a clinical investigation and reported to the sponsor as required by the CIP.
 Data management concerns the management of the collected data.

 The MDR does not specify requirements concerning CRFs or data management other than requiring that data management be included in the CIP.
-Instead, the details regarding CRFs and data management are provided in BS EN ISO 14155:2011 and the revised standard.
+Instead, the details regarding CRFs and data management are provided in BS EN ISO 14155:2020.